skang06/Baltimore-City-Livelihood/README.md

 ## Data Questions

-_Does median income and free and reduced meals explain the changes in mortality rate and life expectancy in Baltimore City?_
+_Does median income and free and reduced meals explain the changes in mortality rate (45-64 age) and life expectancy in Baltimore City?_

 _How does the data group itself into separate clusters of neighborhoods in Baltimore City?_